 There is no information to indicate that fish can be lifelong carriers of A. invadans.
 Generally, most infected fish die during an outbreak.
-Although some fish with mild or moderate infections could recover, they are unlikely to be lifelong carriers of A. invadans.
+Although some mild or moderate EUS-infected fish could recover, they are unlikely to be lifelong carriers.